y3owk1n/tool-resolver.nvim/README.md

 - Lightweight, dependency-free

 > [!NOTE]
-> This plugin only supports node projects at this moment, feel free to contribute for more language resolvers if this plugin interests you.
+> This plugin currently only supports node projects, feel free to contribute for more language resolvers if this plugin interests you.

 ## 🧠 How It Works